wp-plugins/list-site-contributors/readme.txt

 = 1.0.0 =
 * First version: Tested ok.
 Fix for use with Relevanssi plugin.
 = 1.1.0 =
-* Second version: Added option to specify the number of characters in the search results description.
+* Added option: Added option to specify the number of characters in the search results description.
+= 1.1.1 =
+* Minor fix: Max characters get.